Hippie trail: Routes

 Journeys would typically start from cities in western Europe, often London, Copenhagen, West Berlin, Paris, Amsterdam, or Milan.
 Many from the United States took Icelandic Airlines to Luxembourg.
 Most journeys passed through Istanbul, where routes divided.
 The northern route typically went through Tehran, Herat, Kandahar, Kabul, Peshawar, and Lahore before continuing to India, Nepal, and Southeast Asia.
 An alternative route was from Turkey via Syria, Jordan, Lebanon and Iraq to Iran and Pakistan.
 All travellers had to cross through Afghanistan and the Khyber Pass, traversing Peshawar and Lahore in Pakistan and over the Pakistan-India border at Ganda Singh Wala (or later at Wagah).
+However the Hippie Trail never had any one single official route nor any definitive beginning and end point.

 Common destinations in the east included Delhi, Varanasi (then known as Benares), Goa, Bombay, Madras, Kathmandu and Bangkok.
 Kathmandu still has a road, Jhochhen Tole, nicknamed Freak Street in commemoration of the many thousands of hippies who passed through.
 Further travel to southern India, Kovalam beach in Trivandrum (Kerala) and Sri Lanka (then called Ceylon) was sometimes also undertaken.

 Kathmandu was typically the terminus of the hippie trail, as Tibet was off-limits and overland travel through Burma was not possible.
 India had severely restricted travel to Burma due to clashes between insurgents and Indian armed forces, and the Ledo Road crossing into Burma had fallen into disrepair and been largely reclaimed by the jungle.
 However, one could fly from Kathmandu to Bangkok to continue the journey in Southeast Asia to Thailand, Malaysia and Indonesia (where Bali was a popular destination for hippies).
 From Indonesia, there was also the option of crossing to Australia by plane or ship.
 That led to the trail from Timor to Thailand being classified as Hippie Trail South East Asia Extension, which mainly attracted Australians and New Zealanders traveling the opposite way overland to London.

 Tony Wheeler's travel guide, written in Australia for an Australian audience, covers the hippie trail in reverse order, traveling from Australia to Indonesia, Malaysia and Thailand, flying from Bangkok to Kathmandu (or Calcutta) and then continuing on to India and eventually to Europe.
 Beyond the major route, Jimi Hendrix also popularized Essaouira as a hippie destination in Morocco.